Born Free, As Free as the wind blows…..

-However, nothing can be taken away from the ground breaking work that they did to begin the movement to rehabilitate animals and release them into the wild.
-They raised Elsa as their own and returned her to the wild to which she apparently lived a happy life raising cubs of her own.
+However, nothing can be taken away from the groundbreaking work that they did to begin the movement to rehabilitate animals and release them into the wild.
+They raised Elsa the lion as their own.
+Elsa returned to the wild and apparently lived a happy life raising cubs of her own.

 I wouldn’t want to have a sleepwalking problem while staying at the Elsamere home.

 Born Free Lives On